This document explains how to create and restore data backups with Vitess. Vitess uses backups for two purposes:

 vtctl Backup <tablet-alias>

-In response to this command, the designated tablet performs the following sequence of actions:
+builtin, in response to this command, the designated tablet performs the following

 Switches its type to